Constructors in Java

 0 null 0 null

-A constructor which has a specific number of parameters is called parameterized constructor.
+A constructor which has a specific number of parameters is called a parameterized constructor.

 Example of parameterized constructor

 In this example, we have created the constructor of Student class that have two parameters.
 We can have any number of parameters in the constructor.Test it Now

 In Java, a constructor is just like a method but without return type.
 It can also be overloaded like Java methods.

 Constructor overloading in Java is a technique of having more than one constructor with different parameter lists.
 They are arranged in a way that each constructor performs a different task.
 They are differentiated by the compiler by the number of parameters in the list and their types.

 Example of Constructor OverloadingTest it Now

 Difference between constructor and method in Java